 In programs where appropriate, credits may also be given for military service schools attended.
 These are normally awarded as recommended by the ACE Guide to the Evaluation of Educational Experience in the Armed Services.
-Current and former military members may obtain information on ordering a military transcript at the following website: https://jst.doded.mil/.
+Current and former military members may obtain information on ordering a military transcript at the following website: https://jst.doded.mil/smart/welcome. do.